chrisbeckett/rbk-teams-connector/README.md

 Create a new webhook in the RSC "Security Settings" page (can be accessed via the gear icon in the top right hand corner) and filter out the required events and severity.
 For example, to send backup operations events to Teams, you may wish to select the "Backup", "Diagnostic", "Maintenance" and "System" event types with the "Critical" and "Warning" severities.

+A simple architecture diagram is shown below.
+In essence, we send a webhook event from RSC to an Azure Function, this then takes the raw JSON event payload and converts it into Teams "card" format and sends it to the Teams channel URL specified in the environment variable.

 ![alt text](https://github.com/chrisbeckett/rbk-teams-connector/blob/main/teams-connector-arch.png "Architecture overview")

 ## What do I need to get started?